 Measure out the water according to the weight of vegetables.
 Two pounds of vegetables need about four cups of water.
 Last, add in any seasoning you want, such as a bit of peppercorn, parsley, basil, or bay leaves.

-Cover the slow cooker and let it cook on low for 7-8 hours or high for 4-5 hours and LEAVE IT ALONE.
+Cover the slow cooker and let it cook on low for 7-8 hours or high for 4-5 hours.
+LEAVE IT ALONE.
 Don’t open the lid or you will let out all of the heat.
 Don’t stir it because that means you opened the lid.
 It will make the water cloudy as the vegetables break down.
 Once it has steeped for the right amount of time, open the lid and let it cool just a bit.

-Use a fine mesh strainer over a bowl to separate the broth from the vegetables, then a funnel to pour into
+Use a fine-mesh strainer over a bowl to separate the broth from the vegetables.
+Then use a funnel to pour into

 Your homemade vegetable broth can be stored in the refrigerator for up to about 5 days.
 Or it can go in the freezer for a few months.
 Again, just make sure you leave enough room and remember to move it to the refrigerator to thaw the day before you need to use it.